lemuelkumarga/titanic/README.md

     to the lifeboats.
 3.  <span class="hl red-text">Title</span>: Someone with an esteemed
     title have more privileges than a lay individual.
+4.  <span class="hl blue-text">Survivalhood of Family Members</span>: A
+    passenger’s survival likelihood is influenced by those with him/her.
-4.  <span class="hl blue-text">No. of Siblings</span>: The higher the
+5.  <span class="hl cyan-text">No. of Siblings</span>: The higher the
     number of siblings, the more likely one will die.
-5.  <span class="hl cyan-text">Age</span>: Babies and toddlers are more
-    likely to survive than elderly passengers.
-6.  <span class="hl green-text">No. of Parents/Children</span>:
-    Passengers with no dependents are more likely to survive than those with one.